coderecode-com/read_csv_excel_into_scrapy/README.md

-# This a companion repostorty to the blog post
+# This a companion repository to the blog post
 [Read CSV, Excel in Scrapy - The BEST way!](https://coderecode.com/scrapy-read-csv-excel)